 Relying on its opinion in Strang v.
 Bradner, 114 U.S. 555 (1885), the Supreme Court reiterated that the fraud of one partner should be imputed to the other partners who "received and appropriated the fruits of the fraudulent conduct."
 Id. at 561.
 The Supreme Court stressed, however, that fraud liability generally requires a special relationship to the wrongdoer.
-For instance, the relevant legal context - the common law of fraud - has long maintained that fraud liability is not limited to the wrongdoing, and that courts traditionally hold principals liable for the fraud of their agents within the scope of their agency, and partners liable for the fraud of their partnership.
+For instance, the relevant legal context - the common law of fraud - has long maintained that fraud liability is not limited to the wrongdoing, and that courts traditionally hold principals liable for the fraud of their agents within the scope of their agency, and partners liable for the fraud of their partner within the scope of their partnership.